-Commercial marine vessel (CMV) emissions are split into two sectors: emissions from Category 1 and Category 2 vessels are in the cmv_c1c2 sector, and emissions from the larger ocean-going Category 3 vessels are in the cmv_c3 sector where they are treated as point sources with plume rise.
+Commercial marine vessel (CMV) emissions are split into two sectors: emissions from Category 1 and Category 2 vessels are in the cmv\c1c2 sector, and emissions from the larger ocean-going Category 3 vessels are in the cmv\c3 sector.
+Both CMV sectors are treated as point sources with plume rise.
 Locomotive emissions are in the rail sector.
-Having the emissions split into these sectors facilitates separating them in summaries and also allows for the largest vessels to be modeled with plume rise.
+Having the emissions split into these sectors facilitates separating them in summaries and also allows for CMV to be modeled with plume rise.